Part 5101 - Federal Acquisition Regulation System

 (G) Appoints Program or Project-specific SCOs on a temporary basis within the responsible Army contracting activity.
 The Program or Project-specific SCO focuses solely on the management of that program’s contract action(s).

-(2) The HCA for the U.S Army Materiel Command is responsible for awarding and administering the following contract actions:
+(2) The HCA for the U.S Army Contracting Command is responsible for awarding and administering the following contract actions:

 (A) Ammunition.